mkejeiri/Events-sourcing/README.md

 - **No default** persistence: need to be defined otherwise NServiceBus will throw an exception at startup.

-- use **InMemoryPersistence** (out of the box) as core assembly built-in by Particular, this more suitable for testing and demo purposes.
+- use **InMemoryPersistence** (out of the box) as core assembly built-in by Particular Software, this more suitable for testing and demo purposes.

 - **NHibernate** Persistence (SQL service, Oracle): some persistent classes might require an additional NuGet package and additional config is needed such as connection string in the connection.